MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks-manage-sql-server.md

 > - **File Save**, **File Save As...** and **File Save All** commands from the File menu.
 > - **File: Save** commands entered in the command palette.

-## Change the SQL Server
+## Change the connection

-To change the SQL Server big data cluster for a notebook:
+To change the connection for a notebook:

 1. Select the **Attach to** menu from the notebook toolbar amd then select **Change Connection**.